-As today marks the birthday of Tom Hanks, it's high time we looked over the quintessential everyman's versatile filmography.
+As today marks the birthday of Tom Hanks, we're looking back over the quintessential everyman's versatile filmography.

 Originally starting off in broad comedies such as 'The Money Pit', 'Splash!' and 'Bachelor Party', Hanks soon progressed into more dramatic roles with the likes of 'A League Of Their Own', 'Sleepless In Seattle' and the Oscar-winning 'Philadelphia'.